The Free Rider Problem

 In many contexts, all of the individual members of a group can benefit from the efforts of each member and all can benefit substantially from collective action.
 For example, if each of us pollutes less by paying a bit extra for our cars, we all benefit from the reduction of harmful gases in the air we breathe and even in the reduced harm to the ozone layer that protects us against exposure to carcinogenic ultraviolet radiation (although those with fair skin benefit far more from the latter than do those with dark skin).
 If all of us or some subgroup of us prefer the state of affairs in which we each pay this bit over the state of affairs in which we do not, then the provision of cleaner air is a collective good for us.
 (If it costs more than it is worth to us, then its provision is not a collective good for us.)

 Unfortunately, my polluting less does not matter enough for anyone—especially me—to notice.
 Therefore, I may not contribute my share toward not fouling the atmosphere.
-I may be a free rider (or freerider) on the beneficial actions of others.
-This is a compelling instance of the logic of collective action, an instance of such grave import that we pass laws to regulate the behavior of individuals to force them to pollute less.
+I may be a free rider (or free rider) on the beneficial actions of others.
+A free rider, most broadly speaking, is someone who receives a benefit without contributing towards the cost of its production.
+The free rider problem is that the efficient production of important collective goods by free agents is jeopardized by the incentive each agent has not to pay for it: if the supply of the good is inadequate, one’s own action of paying will not make it adequate; if the supply is adequate, one can receive it without paying.
+This is a compelling application of the logic of collective action, an application of such grave import that we pass laws to regulate the behavior of individuals to force them to pollute less.

 - 1. The Logic of Collective Action

 - 2. Public Goods